 Most of us know that drugs and alcohol are injurious to health.
 They are bad for our bodies, and bad for our emotional and mental health.
-However, are these negative effects magnified for teenagers and young adults?
+However, how do drugs affect the brain during the teen years?

 Adolescence is a critical stage of brain development.
 During these years, teens’ personalities are emerging they are effectively growing into who they will be for the rest of their lives.
 Teens are also learning many new skills and developing the capacities they need to become well-adjusted, responsible adults.
 Teenage brains are more adaptable to all types of experiences, and it is easier for them to learn new things at this stage than it will be for them as adults.
 But this also makes them more driven to try mind-altering substances and more vulnerable to sustaining harm as a result.

 Right now, you may have a teenager who is experimenting with drugs or staying out late at parties with alcohol.
 You may be concerned about his or her health, but may dismiss this substance use as “just a phase.”
 Maybe you are looking to learn more about teenage drug use, wondering how exactly drugs affect the brain of a teenager.
-As a parent, it is important to get educated about the risks of drug abuse on youth, so that you can take the proper steps to get your teen back on track.
+As a parent, it is important to get educated about how do drugs affect the brain of teenagers, so that you can take the proper steps to get your teen back on track.

 We often hear from teenagers (and parents) who justify early drug use as an experimental phase.
 You likely have heard from your own teen that “everybody” is drinking and using drugs.
 In some sense, this is true, and your teen is certainly not alone.
 Across the world, more than 27 percent of high schoolers have used an illicit drug in the past year, with marijuana being the most common.